thycotic/ss-docs/secret-server-cloud/architecture/index.md

 IP Address allowlisting is not necessary unless outbound firewall rules are in place.
 Public IP is based on geographical location.

 Edge nodes for all regions: [Microsoft Edge Node List](https://docs.microsoft.com/en-us/rest/api/cdn/edgenodes/list).
+The edge node type or name is "Standard_Verizon."

 ### 4: RADIUS